taraponglab/sensitizationrnn/README.md

 #### Huynh Anh Duy*, Tarapong Srisongkram**

-*Graduate School in the Program of Research and Development in Pharmaceuticals, Pharmaceutical Sciences, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand;
+*Graduate School in the Program of Research and Development in Pharmaceuticals, Faculty of Pharmaceutical Sciences, Khon Kaen University, Thailand;

 Department of Health Sciences, College of Natural Sciences, Can Tho University, Vietnam. (huynhanhduy.h@kkumail.com; haduy@ctu.edu.vn)